Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC: Integrated luminosity measurement and systematic uncertainties

 Here we consider:

-\begin{enumerate} \item maximal permanent bias ($\Delta E$) of a single beam energy with respect to the other beam, resulting in longitudinal boost of the incoming $e^+ e^-$ system with respect to the laboratory frame, and consequently, boost of the Bhabha center-of-mass system, \item maximal half-width of the Gaussian of the beam energy spread ($\sigma _{E_{BS}}$), responsible for longitudinal boost on event-by-event basis, leading to the overall count loss of order of $\mathrm{10^{-4}}$, \item maximal radial ($\Delta x_{IP}^{BS}$) and axial ($\Delta z_{IP}^{SY}$) IP position displacements with respect to the luminometer, caused by the finite beam sizes (former) and beam synchronization (latter), \item maximal time shift in beam synchronization ($\Delta \tau_{SY}$), calculated from $\Delta z_{IP}^{SY}$, leading to the IP longitudinal displacement $\Delta z_{IP}^{SY}$. \end{enumerate}
+\begin{enumerate} \item maximal permanent bias ($\Delta E$) of a single beam energy with respect to the other beam, resulting in a longitudinal boost of the incoming $e^+ e^-$ system with respect to the laboratory frame, and consequently, boost of the Bhabha center-of-mass system, \item maximal RMS of the Gaussian distribution of the beam energy spread ($\sigma _{E_{BS}}$), responsible for longitudinal boost on event-by-event basis, leading to the overall count loss of order of $\mathrm{10^{-4}}$, \item maximal radial ($\Delta x_{IP}^{BS}$) and axial ($\Delta z_{IP}^{SY}$) IP position displacements with respect to the luminometer arms, caused by the finite beam sizes (former) and beam synchronization (latter), \item maximal time shift in beam synchronization ($\Delta \tau_{SY}$), causing the IP longitudinal displacement $\Delta z_{IP}^{SY}$. \end{enumerate}

-In the same manner as in the previous chapter, results for effects 1-3 are illustrated on Figures \ref{fig:7}-\ref{fig:10} and the upper limits are summarized in table \ref{tab:2}, each contributing to the relative uncertainty of the integrated luminosity at the $Z^0$ pole as $10^{-4}$.
+In the same manner as in the previous chapter, results for effects 1-4 are illustrated in Figures \ref{fig:7}-\ref{fig:10} and the upper limits, together with the upper limits of mechanical parameters from Section \ref{sec:sec3.1}, are summarized in Table \ref{tab:2}.
+All limits of parameters given in Table \ref{tab:2} are derived from distributions of mean values in Figures \ref{fig:3}(a) - \ref{fig:10}(a), without considering statistical uncertainties from the limited size of the simulated samples.
+Each effect is considered to individually contribute to the the relative uncertainty of the integrated luminosity as $1 \cdot 10^{-4}$.

-As can be seen from Table \ref{tab:2}, mechanical precision of the luminometer inner aperture is the major challenge, since the Bhabha cross-section is scaling with the polar angle as $\sigma \sim 1/\theta^3$.